tamdoancong/application/README.md

 This desktop app just focuses on the summary task for long documents but its deeply purpose is to  support the equitable deployment of AI.

-### Version 1.0.1(Window OS) : Local mode only!
+### offline AI summary app(Version 1.0.1 for Window OS) : Local mode only!
 This version only needs 158 MB free space.The app can summarize long documents without word or token limit (ex: 800 pages) A user just needs download a single .exe file.
 This version also only needs a computer to run the app!
 This version was built for users who  do not want to connect to the internet for some reason or who have a computer but cannot access the internet at home can also deploy AI.
 A user who cannot access the internet at home should go to a public library to access the internet to download the app.
 In the future this app will be considered to deliver by CDs or USB!

 Since a single file with 158 MB cannot be pushed to GitHub, Google Drive was used.
 A user can download directly from my Google Drive link: